An-225: A Look Back At A Fallen Giant In Action

 Key Takeaways:

-• The world's largest airplane, the Antonov An-225 Mriya, a symbol of Ukrainian pride and ingenuity, was reportedly destroyed by Russian forces at its home airport in Gostomel.
+• The Antonov An-225 Mriya, the world's heaviest and largest cargo plane and a symbol of Ukrainian pride, was reportedly destroyed by Russian forces at Gostomel airport.

-• Its destruction is seen as a symbolic attack on Ukraine's heritage, hopes, and dreams, embodying the needless attempted destruction of a people's spirit by a power-hungry regime.
+• Its destruction is presented as a symbolic act, representing the "needless attempted destruction of a people's heritage, hopes and dreams" by a power-hungry regime, which the Ukrainian people remain united against.

 See a mistake?
 Contact us.